Skip to main content

 m.Migrate()

-What we want to achieve is: rename p_type to ptype.
-But since xorm does not support field renaming, we can only use a more complicated way: assign the value of p_type to ptype, and then delete the p_type field.
+Our objective is to rename p_type to ptype.
+However, since xorm does not support field renaming, we must resort to a more intricate approach: assigning the value of p_type to ptype, and subsequently deleting the p_type field.

-The ID field uniquely refers to the migration we performed.
-After the m.Migrate() runs, and the value of the ID will be added to the migrations table of the database.
+The ID field uniquely identifies the migration being performed.
+After m.Migrate() runs, the value of ID will be added to the migrations table of the database.

-When the project is started again, the database will check the existing ID field in the table and will not perform operations with the same ID
+Upon starting the project again, the database will check for any existing ID field in the table and refrain from performing any operations associated with the same ID.